rebeccalisk/git-demo/README.md

-# Welcome
+# Welcome!

 Welcome to CS51!
 You'll learn a lot this semester, not just about OCaml but about writing beautiful code, version control, and designing programs.
-I'm excited to be your
+I'm excited to be your Teaching Fellow for the semester, and want to serve as a resource to help all of you get the most out of this class.

 This code review (modified from Kevin Zhang's original [git demo](https://github.com/kevinzhang96/git-demo) -- thanks, Kevin!) is designed to get you up-to-speed on how to use Git.